 Students of color have been vocal about this dynamic, too.
 “My sense is a lot more Blacks and Latinos I know are interested in medicine due to this crisis,” says Miriam Cepeda, a Columbia University sophomore who saw her grandfather die from COVID-19 and plans to apply to medical school.
 “We’re seeing things happen to those we know and are wondering, ‘How do we get into positions where we can better help our people?’”

 “You can see it over-and-over in application essays from minority applicants this year, especially about knowing that their communities are underserved in terms of medical providers,” says Mike Kennedy, assistant dean of admissions at University of North Texas Health Science Center’s College of Osteopathic Medicine.
-Kennedy says his institution saw the number of Black and Latinx applicants increase by nearly 40 percent and 21 percent, respectively, between 2020 and 2021.
+Kennedy says his institution saw the number of Black and Latine applicants increase by nearly 40 percent and 21 percent, respectively, between 2020 and 2021.

 Calls to address structural barriers